Do you want to discover the beauty of Belgium beyond Brussels?

 3 battles took place in Ypres during WWI, and the city was completely destroyed.

 Almost nothing of the former vibrant town was left!
-During huge construction works, the medieval city buildings were reconstructed.
+During huge construction works, medieval city buildings were reconstructed.

 Nowadays, it’s hard to realize that all of these beautiful constructions are only 100 years old.